BradleyCulley/bradleyculley.github.io/_posts/2024-12-22-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    It's best to be in a culture that reflects your inner light.
+    It's good to be in a culture that reflects your inner light.
 </p>

 <p>